lyra/coding-style/README.md

 #### Release

+You must be logged in using `npm adduser --scope=@lyra-network` to be able to publish a release.

-Ensure to commit all your changes, and when you're ready to publish a release, run this command:
+Make sure to commit all your changes, and when you're ready to publish a release, run this command:

 ```sh
 lerna publish